Moon River

 Caitlin Mawhiney

-Caitlin was the winner of the Evening Standard Future Theatre Fund in 2021 and has been recognised with a double-nomination for Best Designer at The Stage Debut Awards.
+Caitlin was the winner of the Evening Standard Future Theatre Fund in 2021 and has been double-nominated for Best Designer at The Stage Debut Awards.
 Her work spans major national venues and explores the line between realism and abstraction.

 Favourite moment: Getting to R&D with all the creatives in the room!